Voices for Healthy Kids is working to improve the environment where children learn.

 Voices for Healthy Kids will work with state agencies and local school boards to support efforts to make the school day healthier:

-School foods — Increase the number of states that have statewide policies for schools to implement both federal competitive foods standards and the meal standards outlined in the Healthy, Hunger-Free Kids Act.
+School foods — Work to decrease the number of fundraiser exemptions allowed in states to the Healthy, Hunger free Kids Act provisions.
+Monitor statewide policies for schools to implement both federal competitive foods standards and the meal standards outlined in the Healthy, Hunger Free Kids Act.

-Physical activity and physical education — Promote more frequent, effective physical education in schools as the cornerstone of comprehensive physical activity before, during, and after the school day.
-Address standards-based curriculum, appropriate professional development for teachers, teacher certification/licensing, waivers/substitution, student assessment, and accountability.
-Support other physical activity opportunities including active transportation policy (Safe Routes to School), recess, classroom physical activity breaks, shared use policies, and intramural/club/varsity sports programs.
+Physical activity and physical education — Promote more frequent, highly effective, inclusive physical education in schools as the cornerstone of comprehensive physical activity before, during, and after the school day.
+Address standards-based curriculum, appropriate professional development for teacher certification/licensing, waivers/substitutions, student assessment, accountability, and best practices for adapted physical education.
+Support other physical activity opportunities including active transportation policy (Safe Routes to School), recess, classroom physical activity breaks, shared use policies, and intramural/club/varsity sports programs, and in other afterschool programs.